cgwire/kitsu/docs/production_advanced/README.md

 You can also link the metadata column to one or several departments.

-If you link a metadata column to a department, the artists will see this column on their to-do page and department-filtered view.
+If you link a metadata column to a department, the artists will see it on their to-do page and department-filtered view.

 Validate the creation of the metadata column with the **Confirm** button.